DataBiosphere/toil/docs/running/cliOptions.rst

                         where some tasks require much more disk than others.
   --metrics             Enable the prometheus/grafana dashboard for monitoring
                         CPU/RAM usage, queue size, and issued jobs.
+  --assumeZeroOverhead  Ignore scheduler and OS overhead and assume jobs can use every
+                        last byte of memory and disk on a node when autoscaling.
   --defaultMemory INT   The default amount of memory to request for a job.
                         Only applicable to jobs that do not specify an explicit value for this requirement.
 Standard suffixes